realtimedatalake/hive-metastore-docker/README.md

 The `hive-metastore` image is stored on Docker Hub in the [rtdl/hive-metastore repository](https://hub.docker.com/repository/docker/rtdl/hive-metastore).

+## rtdl - The Real-Time Data Lake
+This is a sub-project of [rtdl](https://github.com/realtimedatalake/rtdl) – the real-time data lake.
+Please go to rtdl's repo and give it a star.

 ## How to Use
 To get a persistent Apache Hive Metastore instance running in a container backed by a PostgreSQL-compatible database (all files stored in `storage/` folder):